Nandun/testin/README.md

 3. Added todo-list fucntion for favorite universities

-4. Users who are logged in can save their comparisons
+4. Users can compare multiple universities using a radar chart implemented with D3

-For HW3 we have implemented (somewhat simplified versions of) scenarios 1 and 2.
+For HW4 we have implemented (somewhat simplified versions of) scenarios 1, 2, and 3.